npandit0/parallel_transformers/README.md

+We are building off this pre-trained transformer, with the goal of parallelizing the applicaiton of the transformer layer using fixed point iterations.

 # Mistral-7B reference implementation JAX and Equinox

 This repository contains a port of the original [Mistral-7B model](https://github.com/mistralai/mistral-src/tree/main?tab=readme-ov-file) in JAX and Equinox.
 The model here isn't pretrained or fine-tuned.
 The weights are ported from torch to jax, provided on an "as is" basis, without warranties or conditions of any kind.